kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

    cd /tmp
    git clone git@github.com:MisterMartin/StratoCore_LPC.git
    ```
 1. Mash the PlatformIO alien symbol on the left toolbar.
-This will initialize the
+This will initialize
-   PlatformIO, and add a Home symbol to the bottom toolbar.
+   PlatformIO, open a PLATFORMIO pane, and add a Home symbol to the bottom toolbar.
+   Unfortunately, the pane only has options to open a project or create a project,
+   so we need to use the Home buttom to get the Arduino import option.
 1. Mash the Home symbol.
-This will open a tab with "Welcome to PlatformIO"
+This will open a tab with "Welcome to PlatformIO".
 1. Select "Import Arduino Project" under "Quick Access".
   1. Select the Teensy 4.1 as the board.
+  1. ***Do not*** enable *Use libraries installed by Arduino IDE*.
-  1. Choose the folder containing the temporary StratoCore_LPC repository.
+  1. Choose the folder containing the temporary StratoCore_LPC
+     repository.
   1. Choose Arduino as the framework.
+1. Press the *Import* button to create the project.

-- The project directory will be created in a directory with the name *~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/*.
-People complain that you can't specify the project name and folder.
-Still
+   - The project directory will be created in a directory with the name
-researching this.
+   *~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/*.
+There's no
+   option to specify overide the name or location.

-- StratoCore_LPC will be recursively copied to *~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/src*.
-Fortunately, this includes *.git/*
+   - StratoCore_LPC will be recursively copied to
+   *~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/src*.
+   Fortunately, this includes *.git/*.
+1. Exit VSCode
+1. Move and rename
+   *~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/*
+   to something of your choice.

 ## Populating the project with LPC libraries